GENERAL

 NEET 2026 Cut Off for SC Category

-The table below represents the year-wise NEET cut-off for the SC category.
+The table below represents the year-wise expected cut off of NEET 2026 for the SC category.
 The qualifying percentile for the SC category is the 40th percentile.

 Year